tskit-dev/tutorials/_sources/what_is.md

 ::::

 The tickmarks on the X axis and background shading indicate the genomic positions covered by the trees.
+The tickmarks indicate recombination events that explain relationships between the ten genomes.
+There were two such recombination events, giving us three local trees.
 For the first short portion of the chromosome, from the start until position 189, the relationships between the ten genomes are shown by the first tree.
-The second tree shows the relationships between positions 189 and 546, and the third from position 546 to the end.
-We can say that the first tree spans 189 base pairs, the second 357, and the third 454.
+The second tree shows the relationships between positions 189 and 546.
+By inspecting the first and the second local tree we can see that genomes $\mathrm{b}-\mathrm{f}$ changed their "most recent common ancestor" (MRCA) with genome $\mathrm{a}$ to MRCA with genome $\mathrm{g}$.
+The third tree shows the relationships between positions 546 and 1000 (the end).
+By inspecting the second and the third local tree we can see that recombination changed the ancestry of genomes $\mathrm{b}-\mathrm{f}$ back to shared MRCA with genome $\mathrm{g}$.

 (sec_what_is_genealogical_network)=